kabbo1031/js-dark-light-toggle/README.md

-# js-dark-light-toggle
+# JS Dark Light Toggle

-Dark and light mode toggle using JavaScript
+A dark and light mode toggle built using JavaScript.

+This project demonstrates theme switching and persistent state handling.